nsehic/nsehic.com/src/content/work/rendr-developer.md

 startDate: 2022-08-01
 endDate: 2024-08-01
 ---
-Focused on building a suite of internal Zendesk apps for the Delivery experience team, streamlining delivery management and enhancing visibility of day-to-day deliveries.
-The Zendesk apps significantly improved the team's efficiency in comparison to the former system, which was a simple Excel document.
+- **Built and maintained internal Zendesk apps** for the Delivery Experience team, significantly improving efficiency over the previous Excel-based system.
+- **Designed and developed an internal merchant onboarding tool using React, TypeScript, and TailwindCSS**, improving onboarding speed and reducing manual errors.
+- **Developed reusable UI components and API integrations**, ensuring maintainability and scalability.

-Further, I was responsible for data engineering tasks, including syncing data from our application database to BigQuery, writing SQL queries to normalise the data, and generating insights that empowered internal teams to make informed decisions.
+- **Built data pipelines**, syncing application data to **BigQuery**, writing SQL queries to normalise data, and generating insights to drive decision-making.